 Union City is a very small city located in the state of Indiana.
 With a population of 3,423 people and just one neighborhood, Union City is the 170th largest community in Indiana.
-Much of the housing stock in Union City was built prior to World War II, making it one of the older and more historic cities in the country.
+Union City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Union City is generally considered to be a blue-collar town.
-46.97% of the Union City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Union City, you'll notice that it is more blue-collar than most other communities in America.
+46.97% of Union City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Union City is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Union City who work in office and administrative support (8.43%), maintenance occupations (7.49%), and management occupations (6.30%).

 The per capita income in Union City in 2022 was $22,992, which is low income relative to Indiana and the nation.
 This equates to an annual income of $91,968 for a family of four.
 However, Union City contains both very wealthy and poor people as well.
 Union City also has one of the higher rates of people living in poverty in the nation, with 33.64% of its population below the federal poverty line.